Parmjeet Parmar: Third term, 2023-present

 On 31 May 2023, Parmar announced her return to politics, switching her party affiliation from National to ACT.
 That same day, she was confirmed as the ACT candidate for Pakuranga.
 In July, ACT placed her ninth on its party list.

 During the 2023 New Zealand general election held on 14 October, Parmar was elected to Parliament on the ACT party list.
 She also came third place in the Pakuranga electorate, gaining 1,298 votes.

 As ACT's education spokesperson, Parmar objected to the University of Auckland's designated safe spaces for Māori and Pasifika students in late March 2024.
 She argued that the policy was racially discriminatory, divisive and failed to address historical injustices faced by ethnic minorities in New Zealand.
 On 24 March 2025, Parmar criticised the University of Auckland's compulsory Waipapa Taumata Rau first year course, which focuses on Māori culture and the Treaty of Waitangi.
 She said that a course focusing on New Zealand-specific history and culture would be of little benefit to engineering or business students, and said that it should be an elective course rather than a compulsory one.

 In late March 2025, Parmar introduced a member's bill seeking to ban universities from offering services based on ethnicity including scholarships, financial assistance, accommodation, housing and designated university facilities.

+In April 2026, Parmar was the target of a controversial haka (Ka Mate) performed by former Te Pāti Māori President Che Wilson at the Tainui Regional Kapa Haka Competition which included the phrase "purari karikari iniana" (lit."bloody Indian curry" in Māori), and mimicked Indian accents and cultural religious practices.
+In response to media coverage, Parmar described the performance as "deeply troubling" and said that Indian New Zealanders deserved to be treated with "dignity."
+She also issued a statement condemning racism as unacceptable irrespective of "who it comes from or who it is directed at."
+While Wilson defended the haka as a response to what he alleged was Parmar and her party's anti-Māori policies and rhetoric, the performing arts body Te Matatini and broadcaster Whakaata Māori removed video footage of Wilson's haka from their websites and social media platforms.
+The Indian-Māori researcher Jessica Hutchings, indigenous rights advocate Tina Ngata, The Spinoff editor Liam Rātana and the anti-racism group People's Action Plan Against Racism also condemned Wilson's haka performance while also expressing disagreement with ACT's policies towards Māori.